Rebuilding

 This collection traces a personal journey of reconstruction after rupture.

-The mask of: The self we construct in order to survive and rise again.
+This is the mask of the self we construct in order to survive and rise again.

 Click on any image for more information and larger view.

-The Farm House Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2018-2024
+The Farm House Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas 2018 - 2024

 The journey of rebuilding began here — in a modest farmhouse in upstate New York, where local people offered shelter and quiet generosity after 9/11.
 This painting holds the first tentative steps back into life.
 The blackening layers settle gently, like the weight of memory that lingers even in refuge.